Rajapalayam dog: Future of the breed

 The pure Rajapalayam used to only be found in isolated pockets around southern Tamil Nadu.
 A dog breeding unit was established at Saidapet, Chennai, during 1980–81.
 This unit primarily rears native breeds such as the Rajapalayam dog, Combai dog, kanni, and Chippiparai.
 To create awareness and encourage dog lovers to rear native breeds, the Animal Husbandry Department of the Government of Tamil Nadu participates in dog shows.
 Localities have established a cooperative, and interested families receive female dogs and the expertise that is required for large-scale breeding.
 The Indian Postal Department has brought out postage stamps on the Rajapalayam dog breed, as well as the Mudhol Hound, Rampur Hound, and the Himalayan Sheepdog.
 The Kennel Club of India has taken up the cause of the Rajapalayam.
 With the club's cooperation, the "Save the Rajapalayam Project" has been launched.
 These initiatives have successfully brought the breed back from the brink of extinction.

-It is important to research properly before purchasing or adopting a puppy, because many unethical breeders are giving customers inbred and genetically compromised puppies.